Epicalable/JARVIS/README.md

 1. A reference to us by keeping a "(C) Epicalable" text in the 'Modified program' such as keeping it in the settings menu, about or help page.

-2. a link to this repository from the user's 'Modified program' README file.
+2. A link to this repository from the user's 'Modified program' README file.

 It will be helpful for us as users will know it's original source and about our startup.
 Please also refer to LICENSE file for clarifications.